 Latest updates on the coronavirus and heart disease

 The numbers across the globe consistently reflect the compounded impact of the current pandemic on diabetes patients.
 One Lancet study that looked at 61 million medical records in the U.K showed that at least one-third of COVID-19 deaths occurred in diabetic patients.
-In early data from China, USA, UK and developing countries as well, diabetes and heart disease show up among the top risk factors for complications with COVID-19.
-In Brazil, diabetes and cardiovascular disease are the leading underlying illnesses linked to death from COVID-19.
+In early data from China, USA, and developing countries as well, diabetes and heart disease showed up among the top risk factors for complications with COVID-19.
+In Brazil, diabetes and cardiovascular disease have been described as leading underlying illnesses linked to death from COVID-19.
 The pattern seems to appear elsewhere, such as in small island states where diabetes is prevalent, with one paper citing Fiji and Mauritius as examples.
 But what about the other way around – could COVID-19 also cause diabetes?
 It is an avenue of research being explored as scientists look at the impact the disease might be having on patients with no previous diabetic issues.

 The World Heart Federation is on a mission to bring about heart health for everyone.
 Especially with what we know about diabetes and heart health being heavily affected by lifestyle, it is truly a question of ‘leaving no heart behind.’
-This means connecting the branches of science, government, industry, policy-makers and patients whose respective skills and experience can ensure the most holistic outcome.
+This means connecting the branches of science, government, industry, policymakers and patients whose respective skills and experience can ensure the most beneficial outcome.